LelsersLasers/Applied-Comp-Sci/Conja-Madoodle/README.md

         - line (hr) and very light grey to set it as not imporant (compared to the normal bright white)
     - Jumbotrons to seperate sections
         - Featured product vs others
-        - Title vs Filters and products
-        - (Also just looks nice)
+        - (Also the rounded corners just looks nice)